ADHD and Complementary Health Approaches: What the Science Says

 Meditation Therapies and Yoga

 There is not enough evidence to draw firm conclusions about the efficacy of meditation for ADHD.
-However, short-term aerobic exercise, including yoga, has shown beneficial effects on core symptoms of ADHD such as attention, hyperactivity, and impulsivity.
+However, short-term aerobic exercise, including yoga, has shown small-to-moderate beneficial effects on core symptoms of ADHD such as attention, hyperactivity, and impulsivity.

 What Does the Research Show?